-Results as at 6pm Monday 23rd November in
+Results as at Friday 8th January in

-Joe Biden 6 million votes ahead.
+Joe Biden 7 million votes ahead.

-The six states with the most electors are California (55), Texas (38), New York (29), Florida (29), Illinois (20), and Pennsylvania (20).
-The District of Columbia and the seven least populous states — Alaska, Delaware, Montana, North Dakota, South Dakota, Vermont, and Wyoming — have three electors each.
-Congress As mentioned, Congress has 535 voting members: 100 senators in the upper house and 435 representatives in the lower house.
-Prior to the election, the Democrats controlled the lower house of Congress with 232 seats, compared to 197 Republican seats, 1 Libertarian seat, and 5 vacant seats.
-After the final count, this current estimate from NBC Democrats 223 Republicans 212 indicates that Democrats will control the lower house, but with a reduced majority.
-Senate Current count Republicans 50 Democrats 48 There will be runoff elections in Georgia for the two Senate spots that are set to take place on January 5, as neither Georgia candidate gained the required 50% of the vote necessary in that state.
-Final count looking like Republicans 51 Democrats 49 More Details below about the two houses The US legislature, Congress, has two chambers.
-The lower chamber, the House of Representatives, has 435 voting seats, each representing a district of roughly similar size.
-There are elections in each of these seats every two years.
-The upper chamber, the Senate, has 100 members, who sit for six-year terms.
+In the lower chamber, all of the 435 seats come up for election in each two-year cycle.
+All elected members may have an unlimited number of two-year terms.
+In the upper chamber, the Senate's 100 members sit for six-year terms.
 One-third of the seats come up for election in each two-year cycle.
-Each state has two senators, regardless of its population; this means that Wyoming, with a population of less than 600,000, carries the same weight as California, with almost 40 million.
+Each state has two senators, regardless of its population – this means that Wyoming, with a population of less than 600,000, carries the same weight as California, with almost 40 million.
+All elected members may have an unlimited number of six-year terms.
 Most legislation needs to pass both chambers to become law, but the Senate has some important other functions, notably approving senior presidential appointments, for instance to the supreme court.
 In most states, the candidate with the most votes on election day wins the seat.
 However, Georgia and Louisiana require the winning candidate to garner 50% of votes cast, if no one does, they hold a run-off election between the top two candidates.